Updated November 24, 2020

 Better Return on Investment

-All of the pros listed above mean one and the same thing: that hiring a professional property manager leads to a higher return on investment.
+All of the pros listed above mean the same thing: that hiring a professional property manager leads to a higher return on investment.
 Why is this?
 It is simple – you make more money from your rental property because of higher income and lower expenditures.
-After all, the goal of every rental business owner is to maximize his/her return on investment.
+After all, every rental business owner’s goal is to maximize his/her return on investment.

 The Cons of Working with a Professional Property Management Company